-This is because prebiotics are the food that actually feed probiotics.
-Without the feeding of probiotics we can’t see the growth and repopulation in our gut.
+This is because prebiotics is the food that actually feeds probiotics.
+Without the feeding of probiotics, we can’t see the growth and repopulation in our gut.

-An easy way to remember the role of prebiotics, is to think of it as a gut fertilizer.
+An easy way to remember the role of prebiotics is to think of them as a gut fertilizer.

 Coconut meat is rich in a prebiotic fiber called inulin.
 Inulin is a fructan and it promotes the growth of healthy bacteria in our gut.

-You be sure to also checkout our Amazon Store for recommendations.
+Also, visit our Amazon Store for our recommendations.
 You might be surprised by how many great keto options are at your disposal.

 - 1 cup of coconut flour

 - 2 teaspoons of baking powder

 - 1 cup of fresh or frozen blueberries

 - On a lined baking sheet, spread the coconut flakes and toast for 3 to 5 minutes or until lightly browned, set aside.